Really want to let your lover know how you feel, try these old school ways of showing your love.

 Since the advent of the easily accessible internet and smartphones with cameras, romance often involves technology.

-"I love you" is texted in and with emojis or posted on Instagram, Twitter, or Facebook for all to see.
+"I love you" is texted and expressed with emojis or posted on Instagram, Twitter, or Facebook for all to see.
 Some amazing proposals have been created and then filmed and posted on YouTube.

 Do you want to stand out from the pack?
-Why not turn back time and try out these old-fashioned ways on how to say "I love you" to express your love?
+Why not turn back time and try out these old-fashioned ways to say "I love you" to express your love?

 There is nothing like receiving a hand-written love letter in the post.
 Your handwriting communicates its own message to your love.